UTMB School of Nursing Honors Program

 Students will apply for participation in the Honors Program after acceptance to the fall BSN Traditional nursing program.
 The Honors program currently only is offered once a year in the fall semester.
 Entrance requirements for the Honors Program are:

-- Minimum TEAS Composite score of 85
+- Minimum TEAS Composite score of 85 with each individual score a minimum of 75.

 - Matriculation with the fall semester class